slugrustle/numerical_routines/thermistor/README.md

 Near-optimal thermistor curve interpolation table generator.
-Generates a table of line segments interpolating the temperature vs. ADC counts curve for an NTC thermistor with specified parameters such that the table error is below some bound.
+Generates a table of line segments interpolating the temperature vs. ADC counts curve for an NTC thermistor such that the maximum interpolation error is below some bound.
 Effort is made to minimize the number of interpolating segments required to acheive this.

 If special characters (°, Ω, ±, etc.) do not display, set your console to unicode (PowerShell> chcp 65001).

+There are two operating modes:
+  Mode 1: NTC Thermistor is specified by nominal resistance and
+          β coefficient.
+  Mode 2: NTC Thermistor is specified by a .csv file containing
+          a table of °C temperatures (column 1) and NTC resistances (in Ω, column 2).
+The .csv file must not contain other data or header rows.

-[Input Arguments]
+[Mode 1 Input Arguments]
 1. Lowest table temperature (°C)
 2. Highest table temperature (°C)
 3. NTC nominal resistance (Ω)